nuxt-community/google-analytics-module/docs/content/en/usage/screen-tracking.md

 ---
 title: Screen tracking
-description: How to track screen view using GA
+description: Learn how to track screen views using the Google Analytics  module for Nuxt
 position: 6
 category: Usage
 ---